sentry-kubernetes/charts/README.md

 - The minimum required version of Postgresql is 14.5 (works with 15.x too)

 Bumped dependencies:
-- postgresql > 12.5.1 - latest wersion of chart with postgres 15
+- postgresql > 12.5.1 - latest version of chart with postgres 15

 ## Upgrading from 17.x.x version of this Chart to 18.x.x